advance100/doc_webpack/configuration.md

 ### `resolve.fallback`

-A directory (or array of directories **absolute paths**), in which webpack should look for modules that weren't fount in `resolve.root` or `resolve.modulesDirectories`.
+A directory (or array of directories **absolute paths**), in which webpack should look for modules that weren't found in `resolve.root` or `resolve.modulesDirectories`.

 ### `resolve.extensions`